TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 # Computational Security
 Perfect secrecy demands that absolutely no information should be leaked out to any eavesdropper with an unbounded computational power.

-Computational Security on the other hand demands that an encryption scheme would be considered secure if it leaked out only a little information about the en
+Computational Security on the other hand demands that an encryption scheme would be considered secure if it leaked out only a little information about the encrypted cipher-text to an eavesdropper with a bounded computational power.
+This is usually more than sufficient for real-world applications.